 Research shows that telehealth consults result in positive health outcomes just as in person consults do.
 Telehealth services have the added benefit of being accessible from a distance and can provide more flexible appointments.
 There are only a small number of situations in which a telehealth consult may not be suitable.

 In these times of Covid-19 and social distancing, telehealth consults offer increased safety and can be accessed at all stages of lockdown.

 The fact that rebates for telehealth have not been readily provided in the past is more to do with catching up with changes in technology than the service not being valuable.
 Providing patients with choice and different options to meet their needs is a move in the right direction.

 Will the rebates continue?

+However, while this still remains uncertain, take up the opportunity now while telehealth rebates are still in place.
 I look forward to helping you with your plant-based nutrition needs via telehealth.